barospection

 8. SQL (structured query language for querying astro databases)

-We expect to run for a total of 5 sessions every Friday starting Aug 15th, 2025.
+We expect to run for a total of 8 sessions every Tuesday starting Apr 28, 2026.
 Look for a Google Meet schedule links to be available at this page ahead of the workshop start date.

 Please check this link below for ALL UPDATES.
 I will try not to send emails or notifications for any updates.
 All materials will show up on this link below.
 So please bookmark it check it frequently.